8 things to declutter in a living room before fall to make way for cozy seasonal items

 Candles and diffusers are the best way to make your house smell like fall, so it's important to assess which candles emulate a summery scent, and should be decluttered from your living room and saved for next year, so they can be replaced with those with fall fragrances.

-Reem Elkady from Zen Organize Me adds, 'Parents rely on an abundance of resources like arts and crafts, puzzles, games, etc. to keep their kids occupied during summer holidays.
+Reem Elkady from Zen Organize Me reminds us that, 'Parents rely on an abundance of resources like arts and crafts, puzzles, games, etc. to keep their kids occupied during summer holidays.
 But, while you can still use these craft supplies over fall, with everyone going back to school and set routines, you’ll find you won’t need access to the same large amount.
 So pick and choose a few for kids to use during upcoming weekends and rainy days and pack away the rest as a surprise for next summer.'

 Decluttering is not just an essential part of creating new opportunities to decorate your living room for fall, but it also encourages you to consider parting ways with decorative items that don't enhance your space, since less is often more.
 It's important to find the right balance of tastefully adorning your living room with decorative items without letting it feel cluttered and overwhelming.
 To do this, decluttering before fall is a key step, then you may like to move onto some pre-fall bedroom decluttering for a relaxing sleep space.